 And if there’s one blog I literally never miss a post by, it’s these guys…

 But seriously seriously, while you’re here, let me introduce my own blog, Hipsters & Dragons.
-The name is a reflection on the cool kids of Barcelona that reintroduced me to the game, and a rejection of the nerd label that was attached to every D&D website I stumbled on back in 2016.
-But ultimately the rather geeky remit of this blog has become to propose little fixes / alternative homebrew rules to elements of the game that myself and others have found don’t work so well, as well as to analyse and deconstruct parts of the game (like Surprise or Secret Doors) in order to understand and run them better.
+The name is a reflection on the cool kids of Barcelona that reintroduced me to the game, and a rejection of the ‘nerd this, geek that’ names that were attached to every D&D website I stumbled on back in 2016.
+Rather quickly, however, this blog veered towards the more nerdy aspects of the game, as I’ve enjoyed proposing little fixes / alternative homebrew rules to elements of the game that myself, and many of my readers, have found don’t work so well.
+I’ve also taken the time to analyse and deconstruct some of the more confusing parts of the game (like Surprise or Secret Doors) in order to understand and run them better.
 Plus I do occasionally delve into character builds and new player options, such as these Weapon feats.
-One way or another, 50,000 people check by Hipsters & Dragons every month, so do please subscribe (right of page) and come along for the ride.
+One way or another, around 50,000 people check by Hipsters & Dragons every month, so do please subscribe (right of page) and come along for the ride.
 I’ll leave you with some of my favourite posts from the last 5 years.